10 Things You Should Include In Your Dance Studio Teacher Contract

 4. Non-compete clauses

-As with any business, dance studios compete against each other in one way or another.
+As with any business, when you open a dance studio, you’ll find other studios compete in one way or another.
 This may be to gain potential students or it could be at regional dance competitions.
 For this reason, a non-compete clause may be beneficial to your studio.

 If appropriate, a non-compete clause can limit your teachers to several different situations.
 For example, you may prohibit them from choreographing for a studio within “x” amount of miles of your studio or starting a studio within “x” amount of miles.
 This usually includes a timeline for how long the non-compete is in place, generally anywhere from a few months up to a year.